furnya/shortcut-quiz/README.md

 - **Interactive Learning**:

   - Users receive real-time feedback on their answers, helping them learn and retain the correct shortcuts more effectively.
-  - The extension supports multi-step keybinding sequences (e.g., `Ctrl+K Ctrl+C`), ensuring comprehensive coverage of Visual Studio Code shortcuts.
+  - The extension supports multi-step shortcut sequences (e.g., `Ctrl+K Ctrl+C`), ensuring comprehensive coverage of Visual Studio Code shortcuts.

 - **Personalized Experience**:
   - By focusing on shortcuts that users find challenging, the extension provides a tailored learning experience.